GrinonBarrett/Taksidos/Placeholder Species.md

 **Fly speed**: You can fly at a speed of 12 yards per move.
 You must move at least 5 yards per round to remain aloft.
 If you are not prone, you may hover instead.

-**Unarmed Attacks**: Inflicts a bare attack as normal, but not against any creature larger than 1 category above yourself.
+**Unarmed Attacks**: Inflicts a bare attack as normal, but not against any creature larger than yourself.

 **Table**: *Wound Allocation*
 | Result | **Name of Wound** | Effects                                                        |